MiguelHigueraDev/discord-card-react/README.md

 # discord-card-react

-A React Component that renders a Discord profile card
+A React Component that renders a Discord profile card.
+Can sync with your Discord status in real time.

 <p align="center">
   <img width="333" height="826" src="github/card-preview.png">